 Experience Catalan Culture

-A culture within a culture, Catalonia is a melting pot of all things unique.
-Because the region is considered to be one of Spain’s autonomous communities, it not only has its own language (Catalan), but myriad traditions, foods, dishes, traditions and fiestas, as well.
+Because Catalonia is considered to be one of Spain’s autonomous communities, it not only has its own language (Catalan), but myriad traditions, foods, dishes, traditions and fiestas, as well.

 A few experiences to include on your itinerary: